 Whilst the transport details above are for visitors wishing to start their excursion to the mountains from Lucerne, it is also possible to enjoy a day trip to Rigi, Titlis and Pilatus from other locations.

 You should allow a full day for a Zurich to Mount Titlis day trip or an Interlaken to Mount Titlis excursion.
-Day trips from Zurich to Pilatus or Rigi are also best enjoyed over a full day.
+Day trips from Zurich to Pilatus and Zurich to Rigi tours are also best enjoyed over a full day.

 I hope this guide has helped you to choose between Mt.
 Pilatus, Mt.
 Titlis and Mt.
 Rigi for your day trip from Lucerne.